sblevins-dev/MusicVisualizer/README.md

   - JavaScript

 ### Installation and Setup
-- Clone the repository: git clone https://github.com/your/repository.git
+- Clone the repository: git clone https://github.com/sblevins-dev/MusicVisualizer.git
-- Navigate to the project directory: cd music-visualization-web-page
 - Open index.html in your web browser to view the web page.

 ### Usage